 - Students may request a fee waiver by completing this form and returning it to the chair of the UT Physics Graduate Admissions Committee.
 (For the academic year 2021-2022, the chair is Professor Mike Fitzsimmons: firstname.lastname@example.org.)
 Please note that requests for fee waivers are separate from the application process and receipt of a fee waiver is not a guarantee of admission.
 This form must be returned by Dec.
 1st to receive full consideration, and we anticipate that decisions will be made in early December.

 The University of Tennessee Department of Physics and Astronomy offers a variety of financial support possibilities for graduate students.
-The graduate teaching assistantship offers a stipend of $20,000.
+The graduate teaching assistantship offers a base stipend of $22,000.
 Health insurance will be provided.
 Tuition and maintenance fees for each semester will be waived, but GTAs will be required to pay a Programs and Services Fee, a Technology Fee, a Campus Facilities Fee, and a Transportation Fee.
 Note that the proposed teaching stipend for the GTA, although paid over 12 months, is for two semesters of teaching dutites.
 This amount can be supplemented through extra research, teaching, or grading duties that become available in the summer.
 GTA duties may involve teaching recitations, laboratory supervision, grading, and/or proctoring.
 GTAs are expected to devote a maximum of six credit hours equivalent per semester to these duties for the fall and spring semesters.
 Additionally, they are expected to carry the course load of a full-time graduate student (nine credit hours per semester).
 We also offer a limited number of fellowships, which provide increments to the teaching assistantship for students with records of outstanding achievement.

 All support is contingent of adequate progress toward a degree.
 Students typically hold a teaching assistantship for two years before becoming a research assistant.